AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 - **Persona:** A synthetic individual defined by a Persona Document (PD)
 - **PD:** A document containing all traits, beliefs, drives, memories, obligations, and other features that define a Persona’s behavior, cognition, emotions, and ethical stance
 - **User:** The author and architect of the simulation.
 The User cannot be modelled, simulated, or remembered internally by the Engine or Personas.
-- **The Engine:** The system responsible for interpreting PDs, enacting narrative, and controlling the simulation.
+- **The Engine:** Structured-Persona Instantiation Engine (Persona Engine, or just the Engine for short).
+The system responsible for interpreting PDs, enacting narrative, and controlling the simulation.
 Operates under the constraints defined by this and related protocols.

 ---